Department of Molecular Sciences

 End of slideshow

-The Department of Chemistry and Biomolecular Sciences is a research intensive department of academics and students who study and teach chemistry and molecular cell sciences.
+The Department of Molecular Sciences is a research intensive department of academics and students who study and teach chemistry and molecular cell sciences.
 The focus of our academics is at the exciting molecular science interfaces with chemistry, biology and materials.
 Our students gain cross-disciplinary perspectives while developing discipline specific skills in chemistry and biomolecular science.